kimjev-webdev/theenglishstudiocorvetto/README.md

 <h3>Primary Goal</h3>

-The primary objective of The English Studio website is to establish a strong and credible online presence, supporting the business from it’s foundation, by giving prospective students clear information that is easy to find and digest, which in turn should build immediate trust - reflecting that the school will be able to teach English in an easy and non-intimidating way.
+The primary objective of The English Studio website is to establish a strong and credible online presence from the school’s foundation, giving prospective students clear information that is easy to find and digest, which builds immediate trust — reflecting that the school can teach English in an easy, non-intimidating way.

-The site should foremost and administrative staff clear, engaging information and fully functional backend tools to manage classes, events, and blog content efficiently.
+The site should provide prospective students and administrative staff with clear, engaging information and fully functional backend tools to manage classes, events, and blog content efficiently.

 By combining professional design with custom backend development, the platform empowers staff to run the school independently while offering potential students an accessible, user-friendly introduction to the school's values, activities, and educational offerings.

-<h3> Further Business Goals</h3>
+<h3>Further Business Goals</h3>

-* Enable Internal Autonomy by providing school staff with an easy-to-use interface to manage blog content, class offerings, and scheduled events without relying on developers.
+* Enable Internal Autonomy by providing staff with an easy-to-use portal to manage blog content, flyers, and scheduled events without relying on developers.

-* Support School Growth by ensuring the site can scale as the business grows, including room for new features such as  student logins.
+* Support School Growth by ensuring the site can scale with new features (e.g. optional future student logins).

-* Deliver a Professional First Impression by establishing trust with potential clients through a polished, modern design and clear messaging.
+* Deliver a Professional First Impression through a polished, modern design and clear messaging.

-* Promote Local and International Visibility by helping local residents and international users find and learn about the school online through optimized structure and engaging content.
+* Promote Local and International Visibility with an optimized structure, engaging content, and a clear public calendar.

-* Ensure Data Security and Stability by storing and manage all backend data reliably using PostgreSQL and Django, with secure staff access through a private portal.
+* Ensure Data Security and Stability by storing and managing data with PostgreSQL and Django, and restricting staff access via a private portal.

-* Streamline Communication by providing a contact form with categorised inquiries and optional newsletter sign-up, reducing manual admin and improving response workflows.
+* Streamline Communication through a categorized contact form and optional newsletter sign-up (Mailchimp).

-* Uphold Accessibility and Responsiveness by making sure the website is usable across all devices and accessible to users with diverse needs and abilities.
+* Uphold Accessibility and Responsiveness so the site is usable across devices and considerate of diverse user needs.

-<h3> 2.
-User Profiles </h3>
+<h3>2.
+User Profiles</h3>

 #### Parents of Young Learners (Primary Audience)

-Adults seeking fun, safe, and educational after-school activities for their children aged 6–10.
+Adults seeking fun, safe, and educational after-school activities for children aged 6–10.
-They value clear communication, a trustworthy environment, and want to stay updated on events, parties, and club sessions.
-- **Needs**: A clear, visual schedule with fun event listings and details.
+- <b>Needs</b>: A clear, visual schedule with fun event listings and details.
-- **Goals**: Help children engage joyfully with English while managing family schedules.
+- <b>Goals</b>: Help children engage joyfully with English while managing family schedules.

 #### Adult English Learners
-Older students who are preparing for **IELTS exams**, want to improve **Business English**, or are seeking **private lessons** tailored to their needs.
+Students preparing for <b>IELTS</b>, improving <b>Business English</b>, or seeking <b>private lessons</b>.
-- **Needs**: Course information, flexible options, and accessible contact forms.
+- <b>Needs</b>: Course/event information, flexible options, accessible contact.
-- **Goals**: Find the right learning path quickly, often with specific professional or immigration requirements in mind.
+- <b>Goals</b>: Quickly find a path that fits professional or immigration requirements.

 #### School Owner / Director
-The primary administrator responsible for overseeing both the school’s public image and day-to-day activity updates.
+Administrator overseeing the school’s public image and day-to-day updates.
-- **Needs**: A **simple, unified portal** to manage blog posts, club sessions, and events without relying on developers or accessing the Django admin.
+- <b>Needs</b>: A unified portal to manage posts, flyers, classes, and events (without Django admin exposure to the public).
-- **Goals**: Keep the site’s content fresh and relevant, share insights and announcements through blog posts, and ensure the public calendar accurately reflects what's happening at the school.
+- <b>Goals</b>: Keep content fresh and ensure the public calendar is accurate.

 #### English School Teacher / Club Organisers
-Internal users like teachers and organisers who manage **recurring lessons, KET prep, Business English sessions**, and **events**
+Internal users managing recurring lessons, prep courses, and events.
-- **Needs**: A **secure internal portal** to add/edit class schedules and event details — without using the Django admin.
+- <b>Needs</b>: A secure portal to add/edit class schedules and event details.
-- **Goals**: Keep the public-facing calendar current and reduce reliance on developer support.
+- <b>Goals</b>: Keep the public calendar current with minimal friction.

 #### Sponsors & Professional Partners
-Visitors evaluating whether to support or collaborate with the school — possibly through **funding, co-hosting events, or promotional partnerships**.
-- **Needs**: A site that communicates **professionalism, mission clarity, and community engagement**.
+Visitors evaluating collaboration or support.
+- <b>Needs</b>: Clear mission, professionalism, and evidence of community engagement.
-- **Goals**: Assess impact, credibility, and alignment with their values before offering support.
+- <b>Goals</b>: Assess credibility and fit before offering support.

-<h3> 3.
-User Stories </h3>
+#### Prospective Student / Newsletter Subscriber
+Visitors who want periodic updates rather than checking the site frequently.
+- <b>Needs</b>: Simple newsletter opt-in and reassurance on data handling.
+- <b>Goals</b>: Receive timely updates on new classes, events, and announcements.

+<h3>3.
+User Stories</h3>

-* As *a teacher at The English Studio*, I want to create and update a monthly schedule with weekly lessons and one-off special events like art parties or seasonal celebrations, so that the calendar always reflects the most up-to-date plan for our students and their families.
+* As <i>a teacher</i>, I want to create and update a monthly schedule with weekly lessons and one-off events, so the calendar always reflects the latest plan.

-* As *a parent*, I want to browse the site in an interactive way with my children, so we both know what kinds of events are coming up (e.g., Halloween party, Art Workshop, Picnic Day) and I can choose what my child would enjoy and prepare accordingly.
+* As <i>a parent</i>, I want to browse upcoming events with my child (e.g., Halloween party, Art Workshop), so we can choose activities and prepare.

-* As *the owner of the School*, I want to manage my personal blog posts and event entries from a single internal portal, so I don’t need to use the Django admin or ask for developer support to update the site.
+* As <i>the owner</i>, I want to manage blog posts, flyers, and event entries from an internal portal, so I don’t need developer help or the public Django admin.

-* As a *student wanting to study in the UK* I want to find a place that offers IELTS test prep, and because I have some learning difficulties, potentially contact the school for private lesson availability which cater to my specific needs.
+* As <i>a student planning to study in the UK</i>, I want to find IELTS prep and contact the school for private lesson availability tailored to my needs.

-* As an *working professional*, I am required to travel to London for a meeting and really need to polish up my conversational skills fast.
-Im wondering if I can book group classes because there are others in my business who could benefit from Business English classes too.
+* As <i>a working professional</i>, I want to quickly see Business English options (group or private) so I can prepare for meetings or team training.

-* As a *potential sponsor or partner*, I want to see a professional, well-organised site with examples of the school’s work with children, so I can feel confident about engaging with them.
+* As <i>a prospective sponsor/partner</i>, I want to see a professional, well-organised site with examples of work, so I feel confident collaborating.
+* As <i>a visitor</i>, I want to select a category in the contact form (e.g., general inquiry, private lesson, event booking) so my message reaches the right staff member.
+* As <i>a prospective student or parent</i>, I want to sign up for the newsletter so I can receive updates on classes and events without checking the site manually.

 <h2> UX - VISUAL DESIGN </h2>